deezer/MultilingualMusicGenreEmbedding/README.md

 Additionally, the music genre graph could also evolve because music genres or music genre relations are added to or removed from DBpedia.

-However, we should still reach the same conclusions as presented in the paper:
+However, we should still reach the same conclusions as those presented in the paper:
 - Exploiting the semantics of the music genre graph edges leads to marginally improved results w.r.t. the original retrofitting in the English-language multi-source translation and significantly higher macro-AUC scores in the cross-lingual translation.